rustandruin/test-scala-netcdf/conversion_instructions.md

 Now `Ctrl-A D` to detach this screen session.
 The transfer may take an hour or more to complete, and can be monitored through the Yarn UI.

 ## Setup the conversion code
 We need to install sbt and retreive and compile the conversion code.
 We'll do this concurrently in another screen session.
-We set up the git user name and email in case we want to make commits (skippable if you're not making any commits), and create a log directory and upload a file to HDFS, both of the which the conversion code assumes have been done before it is run.
+We set up the git user name and email in case we want to make commits (skippable if you're not making any commits) and upload a file to HDFS which the conversion code needs.
 Next we run the `sbt assembly` command to get sbt to pull in all the required packages and compile the code.

 ```sh
 screen -S setupconversioncode